andrewcourtice/harlem/extensions/lazy/README.md

 });
 ```

+In order for this extension to function correctly you must access any reactive values you want to trigger the getter's re-evaluation **before** the first `await` statement.
+This is because the lazy getter uses `watchEffect` internally which does not wait for async methods to finish in order to track dependencies.
+For more information read [this article](https://antfu.me/posts/async-with-composition-api) by Anthony Fu.

 #### onInvalidate
 The `onInvalidate` method supplied to the getter body is used to handle when the getter's evaluation is cancelled.
 The `onInvalidate` is forwarded directly from Vue's `watchEffect`.